oroinc/documentation/commerce/user_guide/getting_started/my_oro/my_user_menus_config.rst

     - You cannot hide non-default menu items.

-To hide a menu item, perform as follows:
+To hide a menu item:

 1. In the left panel, click a menu item that you want to hide.